arclaire/cyBerSecurityLog/README.md

 SHELL OPERATORS
-& > will do process in background (copying big filesize) && > combine list of commands command > redirector overwrite content command >> redirector append content
+& > will do process in background (copying big filesize) && > combine list of commands
+ > redirector overwrite content
+ >> redirector append content

 Task
 To run a command in the background, what operator would we want to use = &